 Specifically, it’s the tertiary and quaternary structure of the whey protein molecule that gives way with the forced insertion of air molecules.

-How to Avoid Mechanically Denaturing your Undentured / Non-denatured Whey Protein Isolate -
+How to Avoid Mechanically Denaturing your Undenatured / Non-denatured Whey Protein Isolate -

 If your protein is already instantized (contains lecithin), blend all smoothie ingredients first, then stir a protein solution on the side (protein powder + water or milk of choice already mixed with a spoon).
 Finally, mix the blended smoothie ingredients and the protein solution as the final step.